XY3070/XY3070/README.md

 - A vibe coder (definitely)
 - I am an undergraduate at The Chinese University of Hong Kong, Shenzhen ([CUHKSZ](https://www.cuhk.edu.cn/en)), majoring in bioinformatics.
-- I am currently learning at the [Warshel Institute of Computational Biology](https://warshel.cuhk.edu.cn/).
+- I am currently learning at the [Warshel Institute for Computational Biology](https://warshel.cuhk.edu.cn/).
 - I am interested in genomics and genetics, focusing on auto-immune diseases.

 <!--